markjprice/tools-skills-net8/docs/errata/improvements.md

 Giuseppe asked "in certain contexts, in order to run benchmarks, is it also necessary to modify the code under examination?"

-No, you don't need to modify your code to run benchmarks with BenchmarkDotNet — unless your code is inaccessible, untestable, or relies heavily on side effects or state.Even then, you're usually refactoring to improve testability rather than doing anything BenchmarkDotNet-specific.
+No, you don't need to modify your code to run benchmarks with BenchmarkDotNet — unless your code is inaccessible, untestable, or relies heavily on side effects or state.
+Even then, you're usually refactoring to improve testability rather than doing anything BenchmarkDotNet-specific.

 BenchmarkDotNet is designed to isolate and test performance characteristics of existing code, and its architecture reflects that goal.
 However, there are a few caveats and edge cases where *some* modification or structural adjustments may be necessary or beneficial.